 - Bone Marrow Aspirate: normal to increased cellularity with lymphocytes accounting for more than 30% of nucleated cells

-- Immunophenotyping (Flow cytometry) ***essential for establishing Dx and prognostication
+- Immunophenotyping (Flow cytometry) for diagnosis

 - T-cell markers: CD3+, CD4+, CD5+, CD8+

-- Chromosomal abnormalities: del(13q), del(17p), del(11q), trisomy 12 in more than 80% of CLL cases *** These alterations are neither sensitive nor specific for CLL Dx.
+- Chromosomal abnormalities: del(13q), del(17p), del(11q), trisomy 12 in more than 80% of CLL cases

-- Peripheral Blood evaluation
+- Complete Blood Count

 - Treatment

-- Fludarabine + Cyclophosphamide + Rituximab for young, healthy patients
+- Fludarabine + cyclophosphamide + rituximab for young, healthy patients

-- Chlorambucil + Rituximab for older patients, or patients with comorbidities
+- Chlorambucil + rituximab for older patients, or patients with comorbidities

 - Prednisone or IVIG for autoimmune manifestations